 This current review covers not only the Carlton Gardens and the Royal Exhibition Building, but also the area surrounding the site, referred to as the World Heritage Environs Area.

-From June to July 2020 feedback is being gathered on how the Royal Exhibition Building and Carlton Gardens are managed, accessed and used.
-The first phase of engagement gives you an opportunity to share your input early in the process.
+From June to July 2020 we gathered feedback on how the Royal Exhibition Building and Carlton Gardens are managed, accessed and used.
+The first phase of engagement gave you an opportunity to share your input early in the process.